 -

-Emphasizing the importance of health-related studies and researches
+Emphasizing the importance of health-related studies and research.

 -

-Under the enlightened leadership of His Majesty Sultan Haitham bin Tariq (may God protect him), the Sultanate of Oman has made significant progress and substantial growth in providing comprehensive healthcare services to its citizens.
-Oman will continue its diligent efforts to enhance and preserve this progress and growth, aiming to elevate the well-being of Omani citizens.
-The Ministry of Health has played a key role in preserving and enhancing the health of citizens, addressing the challenges of diseases, keeping pace with changes and developments, ensuring optimal resource utilization, and continuously striving to find sustainable funding alternatives for the healthcare system.
-To enhance this pivotal role, the Ministry of Health has outlined a clear vision, mission, objectives, and values, represented as follows:
+Under the wise leadership of His Majesty Sultan Haitham bin Tariq — may God protect and preserve him — the Sultanate of Oman has achieved significant progress in the delivery of comprehensive healthcare services.
+The Sultanate remains committed to sustaining and building upon this progress, with the aim of elevating the well-being of all citizens and residents.
+The Ministry of Health plays a central role in this endeavor, working to preserve and promote community health, address evolving health challenges, keep pace with scientific and technological advances, optimize resource utilization, and strive toward a sustainable financing model for the health system.
+In pursuance of this pivotal role, the Ministry has established a clear vision, mission, values, and objectives, as follows:

 Mission